Building Damage Annotation on Post-Hurricane Satellite Imagery Based on Convolutional Neural Networks: Background

 \subsection{Machine learning-based damage annotation on post-hurricane satellite imagery}

-Machine learning on remote sensing imagery is actively researched to assess damage from or susceptibility to various hazards such as earthquake \cite{Ranjbar2018}, landslide \cite{Ada2018,Hong2018}, tsunami \cite{Mehrotra2015}, and wildfire \cite{Lu2018}.
-Such methods showed remarkable promise, but leveraging unique characteristics of each hazard, they are not directly applicable to damage annotation on post-hurricane imagery.
+Machine learning on remote sensing imagery is actively researched to assess damage from or susceptibility to various hazards such as earthquake \cite{Ranjbar2018}, landslide \cite{Ada2018,Hong2018}, tsunami \cite{Mehrotra2015}, and wildfire \cite{Lu2018}. {Such methods showed remarkable promise.
+However, often leveraging unique characteristics of each hazard type, they are not directly applicable to damage annotation on post-hurricane imagery and sometimes require extensive pre-processing.
+For example, the work in \cite{Ranjbar2018} for post-earthquake damage assessment closely resembles our work.
+Both pre-event and post-event are used to extract building's roof and texture features.
+This process requires input from expert operators and rely on texture feature of the buildings in the imagery, which sometimes may not be available depending on means of collection.
+In another work, \cite{Mehrotra2015} classifies regions of pixels into water, vegetation, urban, and bare land, which does not provide the building level granularity as we pursue.
+Furthermore, since we rely purely on the widely available optical sensor imagery, convolutional neural network is one of the most suitable model classes due to its flexible feature extraction capability and architecture.}

 Some recent studies used machine learning to assess post-hurricane damages on satellite imagery.
 A small project studied detecting \textit{flooded roads} by comparing pre-event and post-event satellite imagery \cite{Jack2017} but the method is not applicable to other types of damages.
 Two commercial vendors of satellite imagery also separately developed unsupervised algorithms to detect flooded area using spectral signature of impure water (which is not available from the pansharpened satellite images in our data) \cite{planet,gbd}.
 Before deep learning era, a method using a pattern recognition template set was applied to detect hurricane damages in \textit{multispectral} images \cite{Barnes2007} but the method is not applicable to our pansharpened images.